LLYXC/OXnet/README.md

 Due to security concern, we cannot release the dataset.

 To apply OXnet on a custom dataset:

-Note that the data shall follow the COCO style.
+Note that the data shall follow the COCO style;

 Put the the json and image file in a same root directory, e.g., root/of/json/and/image/files;

 Modify the path to json file (line 62-63) and the path to image files (line 102-103) in retinanet/dataloader.py;

 Modify the ```set_name``` in train_oxnet.py (line 92, 94, and 96) or train_retinanet.py (line 72, 74, and 76).

 ## Training